-- Nebraska 4-H Culinary Challenge Contest is for youth ages 9-18 (by Jan.
-1 of the current year) who form teams of two members to represent Lancaster County at the State Fair.
-A themed table, a menu including a challenge ingredient (in 2023, the ingredient is sunflowers) and a technology presentation are exhibited during a live judge interview.
+• Nebraska 4-H Culinary Challenge Contest is for youth ages 8-18 (by Jan.
+1 of the current year) who form teams of 2 members to represent Lancaster County at the State Fair.
+A themed table, a menu including a challenge ingredient (in 2024, the ingredient is soy) and a technology presentation are exhibited during a live judge interview.
 4-H'ers do not need to qualify at a county contest to participate, but must be enrolled in a 4-H Foods & Nutrition Project.
-To participate, call Kristin Geisert at the Extension office at 402-441-7180 or email kristin.geisert@ unl.edu by Monday, Aug.
-7. For more information, see https://4h.unl.edu/ fairbook/contests/culinary-challenge. - Nebraska 4-H Chicken BBQ Contest at the State Fair is for youth ages 14 and up (by January 1 of the current year).
-Individuals will prepare four bone-in, skin-on provided chicken thighs on provided barbecue grills.
-Contestants will also present an illustrated presentation.
-4-H'ers do not need to qualify at a county contest to participate, but must be enrolled in either a Poultry or Foods & Nutrition project.
-For more information, see https://4hfairbook.unl.edu/fairbookview.php/contests/58.
-To participate, contact Kristin Geisert at 402-441-7180 by Monday, Aug.
-7.
+To participate, call Kristin Geisert at the Extension office at 402-441-7180 or email kristin.geisert@unl.edu by Monday, Aug.
+5. For more information, see https://4h.unl.edu/fairbook/contests/culinary-challenge.